 2.5.3.
 Set a canonical link with Yoast SEO

-With Yoast SEO, it’s very easy to add a canonical link to a post or page.
+With Yoast SEO, adding a canonical link to a post or page is easy.
 No need for a developer!
-Just go to the Advanced tab in the Yoast SEO metabox below your post or page or the sidebar of the block editor.
+Go to the Advanced tab in the Yoast SEO meta box below your post or page or the sidebar of the block editor.
 There, you’ll find the Canonical URL field where you can enter the URL of the original article — the one you want to point search engines to:

-If you don’t set a canonical, Yoast SEO will set a self-referencing canonical for you.
+Yoast SEO will set a self-referencing canonical for you if you don’t set a canonical.
 This means that the article will point to itself.
-Learn why self referencing canonicals are beneficial for SEO.
+Learn why self-referencing canonicals are beneficial for SEO.

 2.6.
 Support international audiences

-Another important aspect of international SEO is picking the right domain structure.
-Generally, a different ccTLD (e.g.
+Another important aspect of international SEO is picking the proper domain structure.
+Generally, a different ccTLD (e.g.,

-www.yoast.de) for every variation is only a good option for very large companies with big budgets.
-In most cases, subdirectories (e.g.
+www.yoast.de) for every variation is only a good option for huge companies with big budgets.
+In most cases, subdirectories (e.g.,

 www.yoast.com/de) are the way to go.

-Search engines want to display the right language version of your site to each visitor, whatever country they’re from.
+Search engines want to display the correct language version of your site to each visitor, whatever country they’re from.
 To help them, you need to implement

 hreflang is code that tells the search engines what language variations of a page are available and helps prevent duplicate content problems.
-It’s quite a complex piece of code, but our hreflang guide helps you along the way — or, you can take our Multilingual SEO training.
+It’s quite a complex piece of code, but our hreflang guide helps you along the way — or you can take our Multilingual SEO training.
 This course is part of our Yoast SEO academy that’s free with a Yoast SEO Premium subscription.

 3. Optimize your site structure

-A solid site structure helps your users and the search engines navigate your site.
+A solid site structure helps your users and search engines navigate your site.
 On top of that, it will make clear what pages on your website are most important.
-There are two pillars to a good site structure: organizing your site and contextual internal linking.
+Two pillars of a good site structure are organizing your site and internal contextual linking.

 3.1.
 Organize your site

-Organizing your site will help you set up a navigation path from your homepage right to your individual posts and pages, and back.
+Organizing your site will help you create a navigation path from your homepage to your posts and pages.
 Adding categories and subcategories will bring order to chaos.
 Ideally, your site should be organized as such:

-You should always make sure your homepage is clear and easy to navigate.
+You should always make sure your homepage is straightforward to navigate.
 Cluttering the homepage with too many options will make your site more difficult to understand.
 Adding a clear menu and breadcrumbs helps your user navigate your site wherever they are.

 3.2.
 Connect your content with contextual internal linking

-Besides organizing your site, you need to link up your content within your copy.
+Besides organizing your site, you need to link your content within your copy.
 We call this contextual internal linking because these links always appear within the context of a text.
 Internal linking is one of the most important aspects of WordPress SEO.

-Contextual internal links set up a network of pages, which points your users to related content.
-In a post on keyword research, for example, linking to an article on SEO copywriting makes a lot of sense.
-For search engines, these links provide insight into how pages are related to each other as well.
+Contextual internal links set up a network of pages, pointing your users to related content.
+For example, in a post on keyword research, linking to an article on SEO copywriting makes a lot of sense.
+For search engines, these links provide insight into how pages are related.

-Always make sure that the number of links to a page reflects the importance of that page.
+Always ensure that the number of links to a page reflects the importance of that page.
 Our ultimate guides get a lot of links from individual posts about related topics.
 This helps users and search engines understand that these guides are crucial pillars of our site.

-When adding a contextual internal link, make sure the link makes sense within the context of the current page.
+When adding a contextual internal link, make sure the link makes sense within the current page’s context.
 Moreover, always use anchor texts which accurately describe the page you’re linking to.
-This provides users and search engines with the context they need to assess whether the link is valid.
+This gives users and search engines the context to assess whether the link is valid.
 The internal linking tool in Yoast SEO Premium helps you connect your content by automatically suggesting relevant links.

 3.3.
 Manage your categories and tags